henrysky/astroNN/docs/source/tools_gaia.rst

 ``mag_to_fakemag(mag, parallax)`` takes parallax in mas and apparent magnitude to astroNN's fakemag

-``mag_to_fakemag(mag, parallax, parallax_err)`` takes parallax and parallax standard error in mas and apparent magnitude to astroNN's fakemag and propagated fakemag standard error
+``mag_to_fakemag(mag, parallax, parallax_err)`` takes parallax and parallax standard error in mas and apparent magnitude and return astroNN's fakemag and propagated fakemag standard error

 ``mag_to_absmag(mag, parallax)`` takes parallax in arcsec and apparent magnitude to astroNN's fakemag